-The final examination will be multiple choice and a scantron form will be provided for you.
-The final exam is a standardized exam written by the American Chemical Society.
-It will cover content from CHEM 101 and CHEM 102.
-Examination and quiz grades and the answer key will be posted on Blackboard.
+There will be two exams during the summer session.
+The date and chapter coverage of each is outlined on page 5.
+Each exam will be 2 hours.
+The exams will be multiple choice and a scantron form will be provided for you.
+Examination grades and answer keys will be posted on Blackboard.
 Please check that the computer score posted on Blackboard agrees with the score you have evaluated with your examination booklet and the key.
 It is absolutely necessary (and your responsibility) to make sure the computer generated score is correct and not the product of your exam miscoding errors.
 Miscoding a scantron will result in a point deduction from your score.

-Quizzes and the final exam will be closed book.
+Exams will be closed book.
 No credit will be given for ambiguous answers.
-All quizzes and the final exam are cumulative.
-It is your responsibility to bring a pencil, an approved calculator, and a picture ID to the exam.
+It is your responsibility to bring a pencil and approved calculator to the exam.
 No cell phones are permitted at your seat.
 If a cell phone is seen, the intent of cheating will be assumed and at minimum you will receive a zero on the exam.
 If your cell phone rings in your backpack or jacket, you will lose points.
 Photo ID's will be checked when you turn in your exam.

-There is no make-up final exam.
-Make sure your plans to leave campus are scheduled for after the date of the final exam.
+There are no make-up exams.
+Make sure your plans to leave campus are not scheduled for exam days.